 Search engines are designed to find information and provide answers.

-When it comes to search engine algorithms, Google looks at millions of web pages to come up with the most relevant information for users and bring them to first page.
+When it comes to search engine algorithms, Google looks at millions of web pages to come up with the most relevant information for users and bring them to the first page.

 Google wants to provide the best answers to a user’s searches and queries.
 There are 3 golden rules you have to bear in mind when questioning the role of SEO: